-Spool Type Shell Bangle Sulka Tribe New Britain Papua New Guinea
+Superb Old New Guinea Shell Wealth Bangle Sulka People New Britain Island Papua New Guinea

-Shell Bangles were not worn daily for fear of damaging them, they were highly valued as a form of traditional currency and could be used in paying a dowry by a young mans family for his bride.
-As far as I know the Sulka were the only people who made these spool type bangles that have the deep groove, they were widely traded around New Britain and to the mainland of Papua New Guinea, the spool-shaped Bangle does appear to be part of an ancient tradition from SE Asia as I have seen them in Museums from Thailand.
+Fine Shell Bangles like these were not worn daily for fear of damaging them, they were highly valued as a form of traditional currency and could be used in paying a dowry by a young man’s family for his bride.
+As far as I know, the Sulka were the only people who made these spool-type bangles that have the deep groove, they were widely traded around New Britain and to the mainland of Papua New Guinea, the spool-shaped Bangle does appear to be part of an ancient tradition from SE Asia as I have seen them in Museums from Thailand.

-In their ceremonial arts, the Sulka people of northern New Britain consciously seek to achieve magnificence, striving to maximise the visual impact on the viewer.
-Brightly pink coloured and ephemeral Masks that the Sulka create for one-time use in dances and ceremonies, during which their fleeting beauty allows the audience to briefly glimpse the divine.
-Afterwards the objects are destroyed.
+In their ceremonial arts, the Sulka people of northern New Britain consciously seek to achieve magnificence, striving to maximize the visual impact on the viewer.
+Brightly pink colored and ephemeral Masks that the Sulka create for one-time use in dances and ceremonies, during which their fleeting beauty allows the audience to briefly glimpse the divine.

 You can see the Sulka people’s great appreciation for beauty in these beautifully made bangles.

 Provenance: The Todd Barlin Collection of New Guinea Oceanic Art

 I first went to Papua New Guinea in 1985 for an adventure & what I found was that I really enjoyed being with the people of New Guinea, over the next 38 years I spent extensive time spent collecting and documenting traditional art & ceremonies in remote areas of Papua New Guinea & West Papua, The Solomon Islands & Vanuatu & the other Pacific Islands countries.
 During these travels, I made major collections of New Guinea & Oceanic Art for major Museums and Public Art Galleries